langdoc/spoken-komi-corpus-vaszolyi/README.md

 ## License

-The transcriptions published in Specimina Sibirica series have been made here available with permission.
+The transcriptions published in the Specimina Sibirica series have been made available here with permission.
 These, and our own transcriptions, are available under CC-BY license.